 These are courses that are taught regularly or periodically at Penn State Altoona.
-Ask the department chair about specific, future course offerings.
+Ask Dr. Pinter about specific future course offerings.

 Courses